 Day 7 – Safari In Yala National Park

-One of the highlights of our Sri Lanka Experience, is a mornings safari in Yala National Park.
+One of the highlights of our Sri Lanka Experience is a morning safari in Yala National Park.
 Famous for having the highest concentration of leopards in the world, and sporting over 44 varieties of mammal and 215 bird species there are many photo moments.
-Among their more famous residents are elephants, sloth bears, sambars, jackals, wild buffaloes, macaque monkeys and crocodiles.
+Among their more famous residents are leopards, elephants, sloth bears, sambars, jackals, wild buffaloes, macaque monkeys and crocodiles.

 After your magical morning in Yala, we will head off to Mirissa stopping at Ussangoda – an area with a very unusual and beautiful landscape, home to many myths and legends.